alsmal23/S4T1TM2/README.md

 |**REQ-XX3**|The client application shall run in the background on the developers computer and shall use heuristics to determine if the developer is working on a task assigned to them.
 If it makes such a determination and the developer **has not** logged work as being in progress the application shall send the a notification that will remind them to log work as being in progress.|

-Your requirements and previous sections should lead to your use cases.
-How will users use the system?
-What are the types of users?
-This sections should include detailed use cases as well as an accountability matrix that ties your requirements to your use cases.

 __Actors__

-Anyone - Generally meaning anyone or thing acting as a human person RegUser - Generally meaning anyone who has registered and has a valid user account Developer - Generally meaning the user with the lowest permissions for a project Manager - Generally meaning the user with a high level of permissions for a project Server - The data warehouse manager
+Anyone - Generally meaning anyone or thing acting as a human person

+RegUser - Generally meaning anyone who has registered and has a valid user account

+Developer - Generally meaning the user with the lowest permissions for a project

+Manager - Generally meaning the user with a high level of permissions for a project

+Server - The data warehouse manager

 Client - The customer service associate

 __Derived Use Cases From Requirements__